AshrafiPouya/OpenAssistantBot/README.md

 - **403 in logs** → webhook secret mismatch; re-run **Register webhook** from `/setup`
 - **"All free models rate-limited"** → you hit OpenRouter's daily free quota; wait for reset or add the one-time $10 credit

-## 📄 License

-MIT — fork it, ship it, make it yours.